+Number of salmon gravel nests, or redds, observed during spawning window (e.g., Siskiyou RCD 2017a) (available only for coho).

+Number of juvenile yearling, or smolt, salmon.
+Smolt are counted as outmigrants, often from rotary screw trap observations (e.g., Massie and Morrow 2020).

+In addition to these three metrics, we calculate a combined metric that normalizes for the annual escapement using monitoring data across multiple years to capture both the spawning and outmigrating events for the relevant cohort: the number of coho salmon smolt produced per spawning female (coho spf) and the Chinook juvenile per adult metric (Chinook jpa).
+We note that the water year

-Data alignment and correlation coefficients between flow metrics and ecological observations
+3.3 Data alignment and correlation coefficients

-In the first pass of flow metric predictor selection, potential predictor variables were screened using correlation coefficients.
-Before the coefficients could be calculated the data was manipulated to assign each cohort’s ecological observations to the metrics of flow phenomena occurring at each life stage.
-The coho salmon life cycle is largely regular in Scott Valley, with 3 defined cohorts that each return to natal streams at 3 years of age (e.g., CDFW 2021).
+A water year is a useful time unit for water managers and a common unit used in decision-support tools.
+However, a cohort of, e.g., coho salmon experiences conditions during multiple water years while residing in their spawning habitat.
+For coho salmon the life cycle is largely regular in Scott Valley, with 3 defined cohorts that each return to natal streams at 3 years of age (e.g., CDFW 2021).
 Conversely, the majority of Chinook salmon return to spawn when they are 2 to 6 years old (Bourret, Caudill, and Keefer 2016), resulting in less of a cohort structure than for coho.
+Here we define the alignment (i.e., mapping) of a specific generation of fish (ecologic outcome) with hydrologic metrics (predictors) observed across the portion of their life cycle spent in the Scott River system.

-3.2.1 Data alignment - coho
+3.3.1 Data alignment - coho

-Water managers think of flow in terms of water years, making it the relevant unit for decision-support tools.
-However, a cohort of coho salmon experiences conditions during multiple water years.
-The relevant unit of time for identifying the impacts of freshwater hydrology on a salmon cohort is defined here as a Coho Freshwater Life Period (CFLP), a duration of 21 months beginning the September of the year their parents spawned and ending the July of their outmigration from the watershed as smolts.
+The relevant unit of time for identifying the impacts of freshwater hydrology on a coho salmon cohort is defined here as a Coho Freshwater Life Period (CFLP), a duration of 21 months beginning the September of the year their parents spawned and ending the July of their outmigration from the watershed as smolts.
 This time period is conservatively wide; most spawning occurs in October or later, and most outmigration occurs in June or earlier (Moyle 2002), but the September-July duration was chosen to capture critical life stages even in extreme water years.

 For convenience in referring to hydrologic metrics in different water years, this Coho Freshwater Life Period has been broken up into three subperiods (as shown in Figure 3 and described in Table 1):